-The Ghomara Berber are one of many groups of Berbers.
-The Berbers are a North African people group who were conquered by the Muslim invaders in the seventh century.
-The name Berber comes from an Arabic name for the aboriginal people west and south of Egypt.
+The Ghomara Berbers are one of many groups of Berbers.
+The Berbers are a North African people group who were conquered by Muslim invaders in the seventh century.
+The name Berber, which is derived from the Latin word "barbarian," was given to them by the Romans in the third century A.D.
 Today, the term 'Berber' refers to any native speaker of one of the Berber languages.

 There are three main subgroups of Berbers in Morocco, each containing several smaller tribes.
 The Ghomara is one of the smallest tribes.
 They live in the Moroccan Rif, in the northeastern region of the country, north of the town of Fez, near the Mediterranean coast.